Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Primary DX elements must not be obscured by other elements (only a failure if discriminability or separability is required to understand the DX).
+__Description__: Primary DX elements must not be obscured by other elements (only a failure if discriminability or separability is required to understand the DX).
 Elements must have at least 1px white space between on “stacked” DXs (like stacked bars or pie DXs where elements “touch”).
 Text (any) must not be obscured or overlapped by any other elements.

 __Good example__: [https://observablehq.com/@frankelavsky/contrast-and-no-use-of-color-alone-in-scatterplots#getting-a-better-look](https://observablehq.com/@frankelavsky/contrast-and-no-use-of-color-alone-in-scatterplots#getting-a-better-look)